raycchan/catsitter-3000/README.md

 <ul>
   <li>Hardware is 27 times harder than software, anything and everything will go wrong.
 You'll spend 3 hours debugging a loose wire but is extremely rewarding when you get it</li>
   <li>Sketch out exactly how everything will work.
-You will fail many many times but each time is an opportunity to take what's working and iterate (I know, :corn:)</li>
+You will fail many many times but each time is an opportunity to take what's working and iterate</li>
   <li>Spend the extra few bucks and get a better part, $5 discount for a knockoff version from China isn't worth it</li>
   <li>Cats get really annoyed when you tease them with half opened cans during testing</li>
 </ul>